Siddharth-777/CORE/README.md

 - **Header Detection**: Organizes content with hierarchical headers based on font size, color, and text patterns.
 - **Coverage Analysis**: Flags coverage-related terms (e.g., inclusions, exclusions) with priority scoring.
 - **Semantic Matching**: Matches queries to document sections and uploads results to Supabase.
-- **LLM Integration**: Generates answers using Cohere or local Ollama models.
+- **LLM Integration**: Generates answers using Groq or local Ollama models.
 - **PDF Reconstruction**: Creates a text-only PDF with headers and page numbers using ReportLab.
 - **Cloud Storage**: Stores JSON and PDF outputs in Supabase with public URLs.